 The walls of hollow organs are where you will find the smooth muscle.
 From an MSer point of view, the involvement of smooth muscle in the bladder and colon will be of special interest.

 Scientists do not believe MS affects the autonomic nervous system.
-But, the MS patients who have difficulty defecating or have trouble with urinary urgency may choose to disagree.
+But, MS patients who have difficulty defecating or have trouble with urinary urgency may choose to disagree.

 Multiple Sclerosis Causes Immune System